gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

 ```
 Extract and analyze the contained verbs.

+Be particularly careful when analyzing auxiliary verbs:
+- **to be/to have**: when used as auxiliary in finite verb forms, they should be listed and analyzed as a single item along with the main verb they accompany (e.g. "was playing" should be listed as a "past continuous").
-Auxiliary verbs (AUX) should be analyzed and listed with the main verb they accompany (e.g. I've thought).
+- **modals:** if used as auxiliary, should be listed and analyzed as a single item along with the main verb they accompany (e.g. "can swim").
+- **perfect gerunds**: this non-finite verb form is formed by "having" + "past participle" (this is the main verb).
+Analyze and list perfect gerunds as a single item (e.g. "having swum").

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.
 ```json